justin-rhee/justin-rhee/README.md

 # Justin Rhee

 Hi.
-I'm a designer building agent harnesses on OpenClaw and Claude Code, mostly by getting things wrong and then fixing them.
-These small tools are the fixes.
-Putting them up in case they save you the week they cost me.
+I'm a designer building agent workflows and harnesses on OpenClaw.
+These small tools are the fixes from the things I've gotten wrong and often rebuilt many times over.
+Sharing them here in case they can be help to others.

 ## The tools